Global Site Navigation (use tab and down arrow)

 Major highlights

-• Gain experience using state-of-the-art environmental monitoring technologies, GIS/GPS technology, statistical analysis and others.
+• Gain mastery of state-of-the-art environmental monitoring technologies, GIS/GPS technology, statistical analysis, environmental modeling and others.

-• Become an environmental professional in environmental management and be prepared for a career in one of the fastest growing sectors in Canada.
+• Become an environmental professional in environmental management and be prepared for a career in a fast-growing sector in Canada.

 Our program

-Students interested in transferring into the BScF program from other College or University programs should visit our transfer student web page
+Students interested in transferring into the BScEM program from other College or University programs should visit our transfer student web page.

 Your career